SOPS Setup Navigation

 This is the stage where you should finish account authorization, API settings, service account setup, polling configuration, or resource mapping required by that specific source.

-After the integration and device setup are complete, continue with project-specific binding work:
+After the device path is tested and the data-source integration is complete, continue with project-specific binding work:

 assign the correct room calendar or data source record